csdms/pymt/docs/installation.rst

 .. code-block:: console

-    $ conda create -n pymt python=3.7 pymt
+    $ conda create -n pymt python=3 pymt

-Note that that *pymt* is built on several open source software libraries, so it may take a few minutes for conda to locate, download, and install them.
+Note that that *pymt* is built on several open source software libraries, so it may take a few minutes for conda to find, download, and install them.

-Once the conda environment has been installed, activate it with:
+Once the conda environment has been created, activate it with:

 .. code-block:: console